- Find a Trail

 It’s about a 3-mile gap before the next section of trail begins.
 You can reach it by taking surface streets through Norwalk, but only if you’re comfortable riding in traffic.
 The crushed-stone path picks up east of Norwalk and stretches just over 5 miles.
 Pleasant vistas of more farmland are plentiful along this section, though the tree cover is also heavier, which offers a good respite if riding on a sunny day.

 In Collins, a horse trailer parking lot is adjacent to the trail.
-The Huron County section of trail ends at Derussey Road; there is no formal parking or a trailhead here, so plan on backtracking a short distance to Collins.
+This section of trail ends at Derussey Road; there is no formal parking or a trailhead here, so plan on backtracking a short distance to Collins, or continue along a series of rural roads to reach the next segment of trail in Wakeman, an asphalt pathway which heads out east to the county line along the side of Highway 20.

 To reach the westernmost trailhead (located just outside of Bellevue): From the Ohio Turnpike (I-80/I-90), take Exit 110 toward OH 4 (Sandusky/Bellevue) and go south.
 Travel 4.8 miles and take a left onto Beckstein Road.
 Go 0.9 mile, and turn left onto US 20 E. Go 1 mile, and take a right onto Sand Hill Road; the trailhead will be on the left in 0.3 mile.
 The end of the trail is 2.7 miles west.